Maddca/Short-Wave-Software-Defined-Receiver/README.md

  - Minimum discernible signal of less than 1uV
  - $25 Budget

-For specifications we originally we're going to have a narrow bandpass filter, but ended up switching to a relatively wider one in the later stages of the project.
+For specifications we originally were going to have a narrow bandpass filter, but ended up switching to a relatively wider one in the later stages of the project.

 #### Specifications
  - Frequency Range of 7-12MHz